-Phase II methylation of oestrogen is governed by the COMT enzyme (catecholamine methyltransferase) which requires a methyl group.
-This methyl group is supplied by SAMe, which is the body’s methyl donor.
+Phase II methylation of oestrogen is governed by the COMT enzyme.
+The COMT enzyme is what we call a methyltransferase, hence the MT.
+What you need to make a methyltransferase is a methyl group.
+This methyl group is supplied by SAM, which is the body’s methyl donor.

 You need good amounts of methylfolate, methylB12, methionine, zinc, and blood homocysteine to be at approximately 7.